cmaloney/dcos-docs/_pages/administration/managing-a-dcos-cluster-in-aws.md

 # Scaling an AWS cluster

-The DC/OS AWS CloudFormation template is optimized to run the DCOS, but you might want to change the number of agent nodes based on your needs.
+The DC/OS AWS CloudFormation template is optimized to run the DC/OS, but you might want to change the number of agent nodes based on your needs.

 **Important:** Scaling down your AWS cluster could result in data loss.
 It is recommended that you scale down by 1 node at a time, letting the DC/OS service recover.
 For example, if you are running a DC/OS service and you scale down from 10 to 5 nodes, this could result in losing all Mesos name nodes or journals at once, taking your entire cluster down.